JDBC transaction management in Spring

 If someone does not know about the auto component scan in Spring, can refer to this tutorial.

-– Configure Datasource to manipulate with the database.
+– Configure Datasource to manipulate the database.

 – Enable transaction management for our application.

 In the above declaration, the tx:annotation-driven tag is used to declare to Spring that we will use the annotation to handle the transaction.
-The transaction-manager attribute used to declare the bean id of the class handles transactions.
+The transaction-manager attribute used to declare the bean ID of the class handles transactions.
 As you can see, here we use the DataSourceTransactionManager object to handle transactions.

 OK, so we have declared and implemented the necessary classes.
 In the last step, we will implement this application.